About the Journal

 • Authorship: Limit authorship to those with significant contributions.

-• Disclosures: Declare financial or substantive conflicts that could influence results or interpretation.
+• Disclosures: Authors must declare financial or substantive conflicts of interest that could influence the results, interpretation, or reporting of the work.

 4. Publishing Ethics Issues